aamc.org does not support this web browser.

 Team: Margaret S. Chisolm, MD, FAMEE; Richard Greene, MD, MHPE; Nathan Alex Irvin, MD, MSHPR, FACEP; Amanda J. Kirkpatrick, PhD, RN; Nicole L. Mollenkopf, PharmD, MBA, BCPS, BCPPS; Philip M. Reeves, PhD; Rachel Marie E. Salas, MD, MEd, FAAN; Antoinette (Toni) S. Ungaretti, PhD

-An interdisciplinary team of clinicians and educators at Johns Hopkins University will develop and implement simulation-based scenarios to evaluate the impact of a health equity-focused health humanities track in graduate medical education (GME).
-Efforts to advance health equity require physicians to identify and navigate bias, practice cultural humility, work with interprofessional teams, and engage in continuous self-reflection.
+Project Description: An interdisciplinary team of clinicians and educators at Johns Hopkins University developed and implemented simulation-based scenarios to evaluate the impact of a health equity-focused health humanities track in graduate medical education (GME).
+Efforts to advance health equity require physicians to identify and navigate bias, practice cultural sensitivity, work with interprofessional teams, and engage in continuous self-reflection.

 There is increasing evidence that integrating arts and humanities curricula into health professions education may be effective in helping learners develop these key relational and reflective skills.
-The project team will apply its synergistic expertise in GME, curricular evaluation, humanities, simulation, and health equity to implement and evaluate a year-long longitudinal health humanities GME track grounded in narrative medicine, visual thinking strategies, and social medicine.
-Curriculum effectiveness will be evaluated using simulation scenarios as surrogates for clinical environments, permitting preliminary evaluation of skill translation to clinical encounters.
+The project team applied its synergistic expertise in GME, curricular evaluation, humanities, simulation, and health equity to implement and evaluate this year-long longitudinal health humanities GME track grounded in narrative medicine, visual thinking strategies, and social medicine.
+Curriculum effectiveness was evaluated using simulation scenarios as surrogates for clinical environments, permitting preliminary evaluation of skill translation to clinical encounters.

-The grant will support the development and implementation of two novel simulation scenarios to evaluate the impact of participation in the track on learners’ ability to 1) navigate sources of biases; 2) demonstrate cultural humility; 3) engage in collaborative practice; and 4) develop avenues for self-reflection on their role in advancing equitable healthcare.
-These outcomes will be evaluated by triangulating input from multiple evaluators (faculty, interprofessional colleagues, standardized patients, and self-evaluations) via a combination of validated scale-based measures and qualitative analysis of written reflections.
+The grant supported the development and implementation of two novel simulation scenarios to evaluate the impact of participation in the track on learners’ ability to 1) navigate sources of biases; 2) demonstrate cultural sensitivity; 3) engage in collaborative practice; and 4) develop avenues for self-reflection on their role in advancing equal access to health care for all patients.
+These outcomes were evaluated by triangulating input from multiple evaluators (faculty, interprofessional colleagues, standardized patients, and self-evaluations) via a combination of validated scale-based measures and qualitative analysis of written reflections.

 Ohio State University College of Medicine